Inception-framework/debugger/README.md

     System configuration -> System banner -> Welcome to SAB4Z (c) Telecom ParisTech Kernel -> Linux Kernel -> no
     Bootloaders -> U-Boot -> no

+If you intend to put the Zybo in a network with DHCP server and run a ssh server on the Zybo, also change the following options:

+    System configuration -> Network interface to configure through DHCP -> eth0 Target packages > Networking applications -> dropbear -> yes

 Quit with saving.
 Save the buildroot configuration and build the root file system: